Sage-Bionetworks/synapsegenie/README.md

 ```

 ### Validation/Processing
 `synapsegenie` will validate and process all the files uploaded by centers.
-Every valid file will be processed and uploaded into Synapse tables.
+Every valid file will be processed and uploaded into Synapse tables. [syn22337078](https://www.synapse.org/#!Synapse:syn22337078) is a test project.

 ```
 synapsegenie process -h